Belval/pdf2image/README.md

 ## What's new?

+- Add `timeout` parameter which raises `PDFPopplerTimeoutError` after the given number of seconds.
 - Add `use_pdftocairo` parameter which forces `pdf2image` to use `pdftocairo`.
 Should improve performance.
 - Fixed a bug where using `pdf2image` with multiple threads (but not multiple processes) would cause and exception
 - `jpegopt` parameter allows for tuning of the output JPEG when using `fmt="jpeg"` (`-jpegopt` in pdftoppm CLI) (Thank you @abieler)